yegenek/Ankara/Files/day2.md

 We assume 4 ancestral populations making up the genetic diversity of our samples.
 Therefore we compute admixture proportions with 4 ancestral components.
 ```
+#!/bin/sh

+# specify where the program is
+NGSADMIX=/truba/home/egitim/bin/NGSadmix

+# specify the number of ancestral populations
 K=4
 $NGSADMIX -likes Results/ALL.beagle.gz -K $K -outfiles Results/ALL.admix.K$K -P 4 -minMaf 0.02 &> /dev/null
 ```